daaaaaaaaaniel/bibliography/README.md

 *Example*

-> Lee & LiPuma 2004 - 1 Global Flows and the Politics of Circulation [lee.etal2004_Glob].pdf
+> Lee & LiPuma 2004 - Global Flows and the Politics of Circulation (1 - Financial Derivatives and the Globalization of Risk) @lee.etal2004_Glob.pdf

 ### Custom Wildcards